About the Journal

-For the journal, the thought produced in Latin America is especially relevant.
+For the journal, thought produced in Latin America is especially relevant.

 In specific terms, Diseña is a platform to investigate issues such as the following:

-What political and social implications mobilize methodologies and how methodologies affect the understanding of the world;
+-What political and social implications mobilize methodologies and how do methodologies affect the understanding of the world;

-The contributions of those researchers who apply the multiple forms of ethnography, as well as STS concepts and methods, are welcome to question how design affects and reconfigures different dimensions of contemporary society.
+Diseña is open to contributions from authors around the world.
+The contributions of those researchers who apply the multiple forms of ethnography, decolonial and feminist approaches, as well as STS concepts and methods, are welcome to question how design affects and reconfigures different dimensions of contemporary society.